Paiva2/mail-box/README.md

 #### In progess ATM

-- Fix exceptions not handled on SecurityFilter level
-- Filter single e-mail sent by me | Mark an opened e-mail as un-opened and handle opening order
+Mark an opened e-mail as un-opened and handle opening order